Puran poli: History

 Its recipe (as bakshyam) is mentioned in Manucharitra, a 14th-century Telugu encyclopaedia compiled by Allasani Peddanna hailing from present-day Andhra Pradesh.

 Bhavaprakash and Bhaishajya Ratnavali written by Govind Dasa state the recipe while explaining it as part of Ayurvedic preparations.

 Ingredients

-Holige is made from senaga pappu, plain flour (wheat flour), maida, jaggery or cane sugar, cardamom powder and/or nutmeg powder, cinnamon powder, ghee and water.
-In Maharashtra, Maida, Jaggery, nutmeg powder, Chana Dal/Bengal gram, Ghee, and cardamom powder is used.
+Holige is made from senaga pappu(harbara daal,हरबरा दाल), plain flour (wheat flour), maida, jaggery or cane sugar, cardamom powder and/or nutmeg powder, cinnamon powder, ghee and water.
+In Maharashtra, Maida or wheat flour, Jaggery, nutmeg powder, Chana Dal/Bengal gram, Ghee, and cardamom powder is used.
 Sometimes, pigeon pea is used in Gujarat.
 It is commonly used in the state of Karnataka and Tamil Nadu as well.
 In Andhra Pradesh and other places, pesara pappu, chickpea (senaga pappu) or a mix is used.
 Other ingredients that may or may not be used are: nuts, dates, and turmeric powder.

 Nutritional value

 The predominant ingredients are chana, plain flour, jaggery or sugar.